VILLASframework/documentation/node/Configuration.md

 ## stats (float) {#node-config-stats}

-Specifies the rate in which statistics about the actives paths will be periodically printed to the screen.
+Specifies the rate at which statistics about the active paths will be periodically printed to the screen.

 Setting this value to 5, will print 5 lines per second.

-A line of includes information such as:
+A line includes information such as:

   - Source and Destination of path
   - Messages received
   - Messages sent
-  - Messaged dropped
+  - Messages dropped

 ## affinity (integer) {#node-config-affinity}